jquinss/QuickText/README.md

 * Users are able to schedule backups
 * Users are able to manually edit HTML code from templates.
 * Users can move templates by drag and drop.
-* Users can import images to the HTML Editor.
 * Users can choose the maximum number of backups created.
 * Users can reuse common pieces of text across templates.